 Data on farm household income and characteristics come from USDA’s annual Agricultural Resource Management Survey (ARMS).
 Changes in survey methodology, sampling, or response rates can influence estimates derived from survey data.
-In 2014, the most recent year, the number of family farm records used to calculate farm household statistics grew to 29,081 farms from 16,607 in 2013 and 20,561 in 2012.
+In 2015, the most recent year, the number of family farm records used to calculate farm household statistics was 19,081 farms, down from 19,081 in 2014 (the year of the TOTAL survey), and up from 16,607 in 2013.
 Over the past 6 years, the highest response rate (67.4 percent) was in 2012, the year that the Census of Agriculture was conducted.

 Changes Between 2012 and Earlier Years